edgedock/dcmartin/setup/README.md

 This repository contains sample scripts to automatically setup nodes for [Open Horizon][open-horizon] as provided in the IBM Cloud.
 Detailed [documentation][edge-fabric] for the IBM Cloud Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.
 You may create and publish your patterns to your organization.
 Refer to the [examples][examples] available on GitHub.
 Please see DCMARTIN/open-horizon [instructions][dcm-oh]

-## Open Horizon Clients
-The Client devices are automatically processed by the Master as they are discovered on the local-area-network (LAN).
-Client devices are prepared by choosing a standard LINUX distribution, e.g. Rasbpian Stretch Lite, and performing the following steps:

-1. Flash SD cards, run `flash_usd.sh`, eject SD card
-1. Install uSD card into RPi3/+, power-on

-# Initialization
+## Initialization
 The initialization process works through a Master/Client pattern; the Master will scan the LAN for new Client devices from specified vendor, e.g. `Rasberry Pi Foundation`, and utilize the [template][template]) to install both Open Horizon as well as the indicated pattern.

-## Initialization template
+### Initialization template
 The initialization template provide the specifics for devices and patterns; devices can be specified by MAC address (n.b. see **Options: nodes**) or will be automatically discovered based (n.b. see **Options: vendor**).
 Copy and edit the `template.json` file for your environment.
 Values are highlighted as `%%VALUE%%`

-## Initialization script
+### Initialization script
 The `init-devices.sh` script automates the setup, installation, and configuration of multiple devices; currently this script has been tested with configuration for client RaspberryPi devices running Raspbian Stretch.
 The script processes a list of `nodes` identified by the `MAC` addresses, updating the node entries with their resulting configuration.
 Devices specified or discovered on the network are configured for `ssh` access with PKI for each configuration after initial login with distribution username and password.
 Inspect the resulting configuration file for configuration changes applied to nodes discovered.

+### Client preparation
+The Client devices are automatically processed by the Master as they are discovered on the local-area-network (LAN).
+Client devices are prepared by choosing a standard LINUX distribution, e.g. Rasbpian Stretch Lite, and performing the following steps:

+1. Flash SD cards, run `flash_usd.sh`, eject SD card
+1. Install uSD card into RPi3/+, power-on

-### Manual initialization
+## Manual initialization
 The default configuration file name is `horizon.json` and the default network is `192.168.1.0/24`.
 The initialization script may be invoked from the command-line:
 ```
 ./init-devices.sh myconfig.json 192.168.1.0/24
 ```

-### Automated initialization
+# Automated initialization

 Automated initialization is provided through a [Home-Assistant][ha-home] addon that executes the initialization script periodically and updates a Cloudant database with processed clients.

 1. Start Ubuntu 18 VM or flash Raspbian Stretch (Lite) for RaspberryPi
 1. Run installation scripts (as root, on device) for Open Horizon and Home Assistant